Dissipation Pathways in a Photosynthetic Complex

 To elucidate the vibrational modes around 200 cm$^{-1}$ that predominantly contribute to dissipation in the FMO complex across all chromophores, we developed a computational strategy to extract the representative vibrational motion from the molecular dynamics trajectories used for constructing the spectral densities (see Sec.
 SIV in the Supplementary Information for details). \Fig{fig:FMO-NM} shows the isolated vibrational mode around 200 cm$^{-1}$ for Bchl3, displaying only the Bchl core for enhanced clarity.
 Interestingly, this vibrational mode, most responsible for dissipation, exhibits a breathing motion pattern and is confined to the plane with no out-of-plane components.
 We do not show other chromophores as the modes around 200 cm$^{-1}$ exhibit remarkable similarity across all chromophores, including Bchl1, which absorbs energy from the environment.
 A set of animations showing the vibrational mode for every Bchl around 200 cm$^{-1}$ are available in the supplementary materials.
-Importantly, the relevance of this vibrational frequency around 200 cm$^{-1}$ has been previously noted in 2DES experiments in the FMO complex where including this vibrational mode in the spectral density was essential for obtaining energy transfer rates that align with experimental observations.\cite{higgins2021photosynthesis}
+Importantly, the relevance of this vibrational frequency around 200 cm$^{-1}$ has been previously noted in 2DES experiments in the FMO complex where including this vibrational mode in the spectral density was essential for obtaining energy transfer rates that align with experimental observations.\cite{higgins2021photosynthesis} Furthermore, theoretical investigations\cite{nalbach2015vibronically}have also found it necessary to include this mode on an ad hoc basis to reproduce experimental results, reinforcing the consensus of its critical role.
+By contrast, our work does not presuppose its importance.
+Instead, the dominant role of the 200 cm$^{-1}$ vibration is a direct outcome of the system's dynamics, providing a first-principles validation of its function and revealing the underlying molecular mechanism driving the dissipation.